gratimax/gratimax.github.io/resources/posts/2016-08-09-github-username-law.md

 # A GitHub Username Law

-The function mapping from (people &cup; organizations) &rarr; ideal usernames on GitHub is not injective.
+The function that maps from (people &cup; organizations) &rarr; ideal usernames on GitHub is not injective.
-Also can be phrased as "if you want that username, it's always taken".
+Can be phrased as "if you want that username, it's always taken".
 This can be a source of a lot of pain sometimes.

 Thankfully, for those of us who didn't register one of the last remaining ideal